MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

     * [remove_NewBrowserVersionAvailable](/microsoft-edge/webview2/reference/win32/icorewebview2environment#remove_newbrowserversionavailable)
 ---

 <!-- ------------------------------ -->
 #### Test your app for forward-compatibility

 In the Evergreen distribution mode, the WebView2 Runtime is automatically kept up to date on the client to provide the latest features and security fixes.
 If you use Evergreen distribution, to ensure that your WebView2 app stays compatible with the web, you should set up testing infrastructure.

-For best practices on how to test your app for forward-compatibility, see [Prerelease testing using preview channels](../how-to/prerelease-testing.md) and [Self-host by deploying preview channels](../how-to/self-hosting.md).
+For best practices about how to test your app for forward-compatibility, see [Prerelease testing using preview channels](../how-to/prerelease-testing.md) and [Self-host by deploying preview channels](../how-to/self-hosting.md).

 <!-- ------------------------------ -->
 #### Feature-detect when using recent APIs

-When using Evergreen mode in WebView2 apps, it's crucial to check for the presence of new APIs on the client's machine using methods like `QueryInterface` or `try-catch`, due to potential lack of runtime updates.
-Updates to the WebView2 Runtime might not occur if an IT Admin disables them, or if clients are offline.
+When using Evergreen mode in WebView2 apps, it's crucial to check for the presence of new APIs on the client's machine, by using methods like `QueryInterface` or `try-catch`, because the client machine might not have the latest WebView2 Runtime, containing the new APIs.
+Updates to the WebView2 Runtime might not occur if an IT Admin disables updating, or if the client is offline.

-See [Feature-detecting to test whether the installed Runtime supports recently added APIs](../concepts/versioning.md#feature-detecting-to-test-whether-the-installed-runtime-supports-recently-added-apis) in _Prerelease and Release SDKs for WebView2_.
+For details, see [Feature-detecting to test whether the installed Runtime supports recently added APIs](../concepts/versioning.md#feature-detecting-to-test-whether-the-installed-runtime-supports-recently-added-apis) in _Prerelease and Release SDKs for WebView2_.

-Note that there are separate update policies for Microsoft Edge and WebView2 Runtime, so disabling Edge updates doesn't impact the availability of WebView2 APIs, because the Runtime can still update automatically unless specifically disabled by an Admin.
+There are separate update policies for Microsoft Edge and the WebView2 Runtime.
+Disabling updates for Microsoft Edge doesn't impact the availability of the latest WebView2 APIs, because the WebView2 Runtime can still update automatically (unless updating the WebView2 Runtime is disabled by an Admin).

 <!-- ====================================================================== -->
 ## Details about the Fixed Version runtime distribution mode

-For constrained environments with strict compatibility requirements, consider using the Fixed Version distribution mode.
-The Fixed Version distribution mode was previously called _bring-your-own_.
+For constrained environments that have strict compatibility requirements, consider using the Fixed Version distribution mode.
+(The Fixed Version distribution mode was previously called _bring-your-own_.)

 In the Fixed Version distribution mode, you control the timing of updates to the WebView2 Runtime for your app.
 You download a specific version of the WebView2 Runtime and then package it with your WebView2 app.
 The WebView2 Runtime on the client isn't automatically updated.
 Instead, you periodically update the WebView2 Runtime that's packaged and distributed together with your updated app.
 The Fixed Version approach doesn't use a registry key for the WebView2 Runtime.